NicolaeNMV/BehindTheOverlay/README.md

 ## News

-[11-Jun] Firefox extension is coming very soon.
+11 Jun | Firefox extension is coming very soon.

-[10-Jun] Assign a keyboard shortcut, [see how](https://twitter.com/Behind_Overlay/status/476250479706398722).
+10 Jun | Assign a keyboard shortcut, [see how](https://twitter.com/Behind_Overlay/status/476250479706398722).

 ## What's it all about?